Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 - Para el PowerShell de Azure Active Directory para el módulo de Graph, debe usar PowerShell versión 5.1.

-- Para el Módulo Microsoft Azure Active Directory para Windows PowerShell, debe usar la versión 5.1 o posterior de PowerShell, hasta la versión 6 de PowerShell.
-No puede usar la versión 7 de PowerShell.
+- For the Microsoft Azure Active Directory Module for Windows PowerShell module, you must use PowerShell version 5.1 or later, up to PowerShell version 6.
+You can't use PowerShell version 7.

 >[!Note]
->Estos procedimientos están destinados a los usuarios que son miembros de un rol de administrador de Microsoft 365.
-Para obtener más información, vea [Acerca de los roles de administrador](../admin/add-users/about-admin-roles.md).
+>These procedures are intended for users who are members of a Microsoft 365 admin role.
+For more information, see [About admin roles](../admin/add-users/about-admin-roles.md).

 ## <a name="connect-with-the-azure-active-directory-powershell-for-graph-module"></a>Conéctese al módulo de PowerShell de Azure Active Directory para Graph